 Being a small borough, Markleysburg does not have a public transit system used by locals to get to and from work.

-The per capita income in Markleysburg in 2022 was $26,317, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $105,268 for a family of four.
+The per capita income in Markleysburg in 2022 was $29,192, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $116,768 for a family of four.
 However, Markleysburg contains both very wealthy and poor people as well.

 The people who call Markleysburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Markleysburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Markleysburg include German, Irish, Italian, Polish, and French.
+Important ancestries of people in Markleysburg include German, Irish, Italian, English, and Polish.

 The most common language spoken in Markleysburg is English.
 Other important languages spoken here include Italian and Polish.